LeeChang-Soo/Algorithmic_Bitcoin_Trading/README.md

 | Miners Revenue                                     | (Bitcions mined per day + TX fees) * Bitcoin market price          |
 | Difficulty                                         | How difficult it is to find a hash below a given target            |

-The correlation between these Bitcoin market features can be seen the heatmap below:
+The correlation between these Bitcoin market features can be seen in the heatmap below:

 ##### Figure 4.
 Bitcoin Mining Data Correlation